GVAravind-2911/MCURedefined/README.md

 # MCURedefined

-Welcome To The Main Branch Of MCU Redefined Website.
-This is the latest running version.
+This is the dev branch of MCU Redefined.
-Refer to Dev branch to find all the dev changes.
+All working parts of the website and tested here and once they are functional are pushed to the main branch